Lab members

 PhD Student

-Dawn’s interests lie in the ecology and physiology of marine ecosystems, with a particular focus on how interspecies relationships are being reshaped by climate-driven habitat range shifts.
-Her work aims to uncover large-scale symbiotic interactions that emerge as species are increasingly forced into new associations due to environmental change.
-By advancing understanding of these evolving ecological dynamics, she seeks to inform and implement targeted conservation strategies that support marine ecosystems in the face of ongoing climate change.
+Dawn’s interests focus on the ecology and physiology of marine ecosystems, particularly how climate-driven range shifts reshape interspecific relationships.
+Her work aims to identify large-scale symbiotic interactions that emerge as species form novel associations under environmental change.
+By advancing understanding of these dynamics, she seeks to inform targeted conservation strategies that support marine ecosystems under ongoing climate change.

 Paulina Kirik